 When students bring projects back to class throughout the month, we display them on this shelf for all classes to admire.

-I allow each child a few minutes to present their project to their class, using the following questions to guide them.
+I allow each child a few minutes to present their project to their class, using guided questions.

-Students are assessed and given feedback for projects using the following rubrics, although since they are optional, it is not counted toward a grade.
+Students are assessed via a rubric and given feedback for projects, although since they are optional, it is not counted toward a grade.

 Interested in purchasing my entire year package for STEM Family Projects??
 Click below!